| A

 combination of modes. |

-A document used under a letter of
+| CERTIFICATE OF MANUFACTURE | A document used under a letter of

 credit containing an affidavit that goods have been manufactured